How to Stop Overthinking Fast: A 7-Minute Anxiety Routine

 Overhead view of analog stopwatch set to seven minutes surrounded by grounding objects in minimalist ritual arrangement

-The 7-Minute Self Mastery Routine: Complete Step-by-Step Protocol
+The 7-Minute Self Mastery Routine for Anxiety: Complete Step-by-Step Protocol

 You can do this sitting on the edge of your bed.
 In your car before you walk into the office.
 In a bathroom stall at a wedding.
 It’s built to be portable—because anxiety rarely waits for a perfect setting.